abdalrahimnaser/homeassistant_keybridge/README.md

 # KeyBridge: Keyboard to Home Assistant MQTT Bridge

-This guide will help you set up your KeyBridge (or custom hardware setup as detailed in `/hardware`) to convert keyboard and macropad commands into Home Assistant MQTT messages for triggering automations.
+This guide will help you set up your KeyBridge (or your esp32 devkit setup as per `/hardware/devkit_setup`) to convert keyboard and macropad commands into Home Assistant MQTT messages for triggering automations.
+Note: make sure that your version of esp32 supports USB Host (ESP32S3 tested working).

 ## Prerequisites